demisto/content/Packs/CloudIncidentResponse/README.md

 ## How to Use the Playbooks

 Each playbook is provided in a user-friendly format, detailing the necessary actions, procedures, and tools required for effective incident response.
-To use the playbooks, follow the respective links provided above for the Cortex XDR or Cortex XSIAM version.
+To use the playbooks, follow the respective links provided above.

 ![Cloud Incident Response](doc_files/Cloud_Incident_Response.png)